Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 As a site grows and evolves, the content will grow and evolve with it.
 Often, links and pages need to change and are no longer relevant to your site.
 When you remove a page from the site, it can create a 404 link.

-404 pages are bad for SEO, as it tells search engines that your site is not being maintained.
+404 errors are bad for both the user experience and SEO, as they tell search engines that your site is not being maintained.
 We recommend two WordPress plugins to address this problem:

-• Broken Link Checker.
+- Broken Link Checker.
 This is a plugin for WordPress that identifies broken links on the website.
-While it does a fantastic job at this feature, it is very resource-intensive and can slow down your site.
+While it does a fantastic job, it is very resource-intensive and can slow down your site.
 We recommend that you activate this plugin only when you’re using it to remove broken links.
-Alternatively, there are a variety of free broken link scanners such as Dr. Link Check, Broken Link Checker, and Dead Link Checker that don’t run on your WordPress site.
+Alternatively, there are a variety of free broken link scanners such as Dr. Link Check, Broken Link Checker, and Dead Link Checker.
+These don’t run on your WordPress site.

 Videos and Other Interactive Elements

-Interactive elements, such as video hero images, animations, maps, and online forums, are among the most common elements of a website to break during maintenance updates.
-Moreover, what is dangerous about these features is that it is often easy to miss when this functionality breaks.
+Interactive elements, such as videos, animations, maps, and online forums, are among the most common breakage culprits during maintenance updates, and they’re easy to overlook.

-Setting a regular schedule for when to check this functionality is key.
+Setting a regular schedule for checking these interactive elements is key.
 When possible, create automated unit tests or use a platform like Ghost Inspector to ensure key functionality is always working.

 This also goes for third-party tools, like Google Maps.
 Recently, Google made a change requiring a credit card to be on file to display maps correctly.
 If you haven’t updated your payment information on Google, then you will see an alert displayed on your map.